 You can apply for a loan online or with any storefront lender that operates 24/7.
 When you apply in store, you can often have your money in under an hour.
 Online lenders can take a bit longer — about a business day for the funds to be transferred into your checking or savings account.

 These types of loans are usually due in full on your next payday.
 Rates, maximum loan amounts and repayment terms vary by lender, your state of residence and your eligibility.

-Here’s a selection of online short-term loans you can apply for
+A selection of online short-term loans